 Mile 5: Avalanche Creek

 While road clearing is underway, this is usually the furthest road gate and typically where most people start the ride.
-It was apparent lots of cyclists were out to enjoy this beautiful day!
-The parking lot was completely at capacity when we rolled through around 9:30.
+It was apparent lots of cyclists were out to enjoy this beautiful day because the parking lot was completely full when we rolled through around 9:30.

 Once we crossed the road gate I couldn’t help but smile.
-For the rest of the day there would be no cars.
-No choking on exhaust.
-No riding on the edge of the road.
-No worries about traffic.
+For the rest of the day there would be no cars, no choking on exhaust, no riding on the edge of the road, and no worries about traffic.
 It was only the road and a lot of other cyclists (and a few runners) whose big smiles seemed to show they were just as happy as me!

 Mile 6: Red Rock Point

 From Red Rock Point, enjoy more views of the cascading waters of McDonald Creek.
-Soon after, you’ll find yourself looking straight ahead to the road winding up to Logan Pass in the distance and to sheer, almost vertical peaks with huge waterfalls to your left and right.
+Soon after, you’ll find yourself looking straight ahead to the road winding up to Logan Pass in the distance and to almost vertical peaks with huge waterfalls to your left and right.
 You’ll be challenged to not want to stop every 10 feet to take it all in!

 Mile 13: West Side Tunnel

-Just before the West Side Tunnel the road finally takes an uphill turn and the real climb begins.
+Just before the West Side Tunnel the road takes an uphill turn and the real climb begins.
 You can focus your attention to Heavens Peak dominating the horizon ahead.
 Go slow through the 192-foot long tunnel to admire its craftsmanship and enjoy the views over to the Upper McDonald Creek Valley from the windows halfway through.

 Mile 14: The Loop

-It’s here the road makes a sharp 180-degree turn and is a great place for a little break before the remaining 10 mile climb to Logan Pass.
-There are restrooms as well as interpretive signs and a National Historic Landmark plaque.
+At the Loop, the road makes a sharp 180-degree turn and is a great place for a little break before the big 10 mile climb to Logan Pass begins.
+The Loop has restrooms as well as interpretive signs and a National Historic Landmark plaque.
 Take your time, stretch your legs, and enjoy the views.
 It’s all uphill after here!

 Mile 16: Bird Woman Falls Overlook